Tina-Uzoh/deliveroo-delivery-performance-analysis/README.md

-# 🚴 Delivery Performance Analysis (Deliveroo)
+# 🚚 Delivery Performance Analysis

-*A case study based on food delivery platforms such as Deliveroo.*
+> *A case study based on a food delivery platform inspired by Deliveroo.*

+This project analyses delivery performance data to identify the main factors behind late deliveries and provide practical insights for improving operational efficiency.

 ---

-This project analyses delivery performance data to identify the key factors driving late deliveries and provide insights to improve operational efficiency..

----

 ## 🎯 Business Problem

-Late deliveries can negatively affect customer satisfaction and overall operational performance.
-The goal of this project is to analyse delivery data to identify the main causes of delays and highlight areas for improvement.
+Late deliveries can reduce customer satisfaction and affect operational performance.
+The aim of this project was to understand the main causes of delays and explore how predictive analytics can help identify high-risk deliveries earlier.

 ---

 ## 🛠️ Solution

-A data-driven approach was used to analyse delivery patterns and build predictive models to identify deliveries likely to be delayed.
+A data-driven approach was used to analyse delivery patterns, uncover operational inefficiencies, and build predictive models to identify deliveries more likely to arrive late.

 ---